xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

 az account set --subscription "My Subscription"
 ```
 ## Lab
-In this lab, you will setup two virtual networks in a hub-and-spoke design and configure an Azure Private Peering between both vNETs.
-You will execute the Powershell script to print the peering information, take a backup of all virtual network information and add new address space into the hub vNET using a file with a .txt extension.

 See the base topology:

 ![Network Architecture](./images/lab-architeture.png)

-Create the Lab environment using the Azure CLI inside Azure Cloud Shell for Azure resources.
+Create the Lab environment using the Azure CLI on Azure Cloud Shell for Azure resources.

 1. To start Azure Cloud Shell: